spxbhuhb/zakadabar-stack/site/content/changelog/Snapshot.md

 # Snapshot

-## General
+## Overview

+* Common title bar concept.
+See [Layout](../guides/frontend/browser/Layout.md) for details.
+* Refactor of themes and styles, themes demo.
-* application now remembers theme selection
+* Application now remembers theme selection.
+See [Css](../guides/frontend/browser/Layout.md) for details.
-  * user account may have theme
-  * if not, window.localStorage is used
-* consistent page styles
+* Consistent page styles:
-  * general pages are scrollable by default
+  * general pages are scrollable by default,
-  * general pages may use `ZkPageStyles.fixed` to switch off default scrolling
+  * general pages may use `ZkPageStyles.fixed` to switch off default scrolling,
-  * CRUD tables use fixed page (as the table provides scrolling by itself)
+  * CRUD tables use fixed page (as the table provides scrolling by itself),
-  * CRUD forms use scrollable page
+  * CRUD forms use scrollable page.
+* New landing page for `site`.
+* Zakadabar design colors added to ZkColors.
+* Minor bugfixes.

 ## New Properties

+* `ZkApplication.title` - stores the data for top application title bar
+* `ZkApplication.onTitleChange` - callback, executed when `title` changes
+* `ZkApplication.styleSheets` - stores attached CSS style sheets
 * `ZkApplication.themes` - stores the registered themes (set in jsMain/main.kt)
 * `ZkTheme.name` - name of the theme
 * `AccountPublicDto.theme` - name of the theme this account uses